cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The curve E induces an algebraic group of order n, meaning that the group has n distinct elements.
 (This document uses additive notation for the elliptic curve group operation.)
-Elements of an elliptic curve group are points with coordinates (x, y) satisfying the curve equation, where x and y are elements of F.
+Elements of an elliptic curve group are points with affine coordinates (x, y) satisfying the curve equation, where x and y are elements of F.
 In addition, all elliptic curve groups have a distinguished element, the identity point, which acts as the identity element for the group operation.